Date of Award:

 The sedge, Carex ramenskii, remained dominant in under ambient conditions, but the dwarf shrub, Salix ovalifolia, became dominant in warmed treatments.
 Herbivory mediated some of the effects of warming; where grazing was present community composition did not change as much as where it was not grazed.
 Results suggest that in the absence of goose herbivory, a 2°C increase could cause a shift from sedge to woody plant dominance on the coast of western Alaska.
 However, if grazing pressure by geese continues at the present rate, it may help retain the current community composition, though herbivory pressure was not sufficient to entirely reverse the effect of warming.
 Finally, we found that direct effects were more important than indirect effects in causing changes to this plant community.

 Carlson, Lindsay G., "Direct Effects of Warming Increase Woody Plant Abundance in a Subarctic Wetland" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6865.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .